The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 Search Score Strategy Reason

-< 0.6 (good match) Gemini answers using KB information Provides accurate procedures specific to the organization
+< 0.6 (good match) Gemini answers using KB information Provides accurate company-specific procedures

-≥ 0.6 (low confidence) Fixed message Don't speculate with information not in the KB.
-Direct to the responsible department
+≥ 0.6 (low confidence) Fixed message Do not speculate on information not in the KB.
+Direct to the responsible department.

 There is an important design decision here.
-An architecture that falls back to Google Search grounding (a feature where Gemini answers based on Google search results) in the case of low confidence is also technically possible.
-However, we adopted the policy of not answering with information not in the knowledge base.
+An architecture that falls back to Google Search grounding (a feature where Gemini answers based on Google search results) for low confidence cases is also technically possible.
+However, I adopted the policy of not answering with information not in the knowledge base.
 For an internal bot, "I don't know, please ask the person in charge" is safer than inaccurate general information.

-The setup went smoothly, but when we tested it, search results were completely off-target for some queries.
+The setup went smoothly, but when I actually tested it, some queries returned completely irrelevant search results.

 Symptoms